"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Varun Singh, Shashwat Prakash, Sonu Punia and Sivachidambaram Kulandaivelan.
+Varun Singh, Shashwat Prakash, Sonu Punia, Sivachidambaram Kulandaivelan.
 Relationship between pre-competition anxiety and performance levels in inter-university women football teams.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 135-138.
+Int J Phys Educ Sports Health 2017;4(5):135-138.